p3tecracknell/tellprox/README.md

 tellprox
 ========

-A local server to use in place of Tellstick Live
+A local server to use in place of Tellstick Live.
+Based on remotestick-server (https://github.com/pakerfeldt/remotestick-server)

 Installation